neptune-ai/docs/docs/integrations/skopt.rst

 Pass **neptune_monitor** to **skopt.forest_minimize** or others
 ---------------------------------------------------------------
-It will monitor the metrics and parameters checked at each run.
+This causes the metrics and parameters checked at each run to be monitored.

 .. code-block:: python3